SangonomiyaKoko/Kokomibot_docs/docs/en/quick_start.md

 Because *Recent* and *Recents* are special functions, new accounts are disabled by default.
 You need to manually enable them **❗ Only the enabled data is recorded **

-You can send the command `/set recent on` \\ `/set recents on` to enable the *Recent* or *Recents* function, but the number is limited due to server performance limitations
+You can send the command `/set recent on` or `/set recents on` to enable the *Recent* or *Recents* function, but the number is limited due to server performance limitations

 > If you don't know what these two functions do, they will be introduced at the bottom of the article